keon/CodeGAN/README.md

 ```

 It writes some text that looks like a program.
-But clearly Char-RNN is a bad programmer with lots of bugs.
+But clearly Char-RNN is a bad programmer.

-*Word Recurrent Neural Network*
+**Word Recurrent Neural Network**
 ```
 class number_format ( _html_parser . signals . alias  ) :
     def __init__ ( self , commit = False  ) :